rhmaxdotorg/pulsechain-validator/README.md

 # Snapshot Helper Script

-Takes a snapshot of blockchain data on a fully synced validator so it can be copied over and used to bootstrap a new validator.
+Takes a backup snapshot of blockchain data on a fully synced validator so it can be copied over and used to bootstrap a new validator.
 Clients must be stopped until the snapshot completes, afterwards they will be restarted so the validator can resume normal operation.

 After running the script, copy the geth.tar.xz and lighthouse.tar.xz (compressed blockchain data, kinda like ZIP files) over to the new validator server (see scp demo below OR use a USB stick).